Shop for BCA Link radio system.

 Some of the blister pack FRS/GMRS radios are so loaded with features they become difficult to use unless you’re on them every day.
 BCA’s approach to this is perfect.
 In my opinion the Link has enough features for effective use, but by lacking dodads such as scan and VOX it’s much less confusing when you step through the menus.
 Such features can be useful, especially scan, but simplicity is key if we want radio use to become more common in our sport.
 Which leads to our next thought.

 Handmic (BCA offical name “Smart Mic”) is designed to locate on your pack strap with the coil-cord feeding up over your shoulder, operated with either hand.
 I find the PTT (push-to-talk) is a bit awkward to press, but I’m getting used to it.
 Looking down at the Smart Mic, you can see the volume/power dial as well as the pre-set channel selector dial with its A through F markings.
 The movement of both dials is adequately attenuated to prevent accidental changes.
-Nonetheless, per good radio technique glance down when transmitting to make sure you’re on the correct pre-set, and check your volume once in a while by calling for a radio check.
+Nonetheless, per good radio technique glance down when transmitting to make sure you’re on the correct pre-set, and check your volume and performance once in a while by calling for a radio check.

-Real World Test
+Real World Testing

 Size of Link, from BCA:

 Mic: 3.3” x 1.0” x 1.8” / 8.0 x 4.0 x 4.5 cm